 Smoking more - Almost one in ten said work has been a trigger for smoking more

-Obesity, lack of physical activity and smoking all increase the risk of coronary heart disease – the nation’s single biggest killer.
-Unsurprisingly, many of the UK workers we surveyed were concerned about the long-term effects their unhealthy behaviours may be having on their health.
+Obesity, lack of physical activity and smoking all increase the risk of coronary heart disease – one of the UK's biggest killers.
+Unsurprisingly, many of the nation's workers we surveyed were concerned about the long-term effects their unhealthy behaviours may be having on their health.

 Time to take action